 Note: Growth rates may differ after conversion to US Dollars.

 Total revenue in 2015 was up on prior year by 6% to £12.2 billion, after taking into account headwinds from foreign currency movements – the strength of the pound against the euro detracted from revenue by 1.4%.
 This was the fifth consecutive year of record sales.
-The strongest growth was in the Advertising and Media Investment Management segment, which grew by £0.4 billion.
+The strongest growth was in the Advertising and Media Investment Management segment, which grew by £400 million.
 The second-largest segment, Branding & Identity, brought in £3.3 billion.
 Factors behind the year’s strong results include an industry-leading performance in winning new business and customer retention, as well as greater focus on emerging markets.

 By region, North America generated sales of £4.5 billion – representing growth of around 15%.
 Western Continental Europe was the only region to see sales fall in 2015, down nearly 6% on prior year to £2.4 billion – this was due to a poor macroeconomic climate and unfavorable currency movements.